Macclesfield F.C.: Stadium

-Macclesfield play their home games at the Moss Rose stadium in the south of the town, which was previously home to Macclesfield Town from 1891 until 2020.
-The current capacity of the Moss Rose is 6,335, of which 2,599 is seated.
-The club's highest home attendance was 5,329 on 6 May 2024 for a NPL Premier Division play-off final against Marine.
+Macclesfield play their home games in the south of the town at the Leasing.com Stadium, previously home to Macclesfield Town from 1891 until 2020.
+The stadium's current capacity is 5,350, of which 2,095 is seated.
+The club's joint highest home attendance was 5,348 on 10 January 2026 for the FA Cup third round tie against Crystal Palace and 16 February 2026 for the FA Cup fourth round tie against Brentford.

-The Silk FM Stand (traditionally known as the London Road or Main Stand) runs along one side of the pitch and consists of a seated grandstand with open air terracing to either side, and the opposite side is the seated Alfred McAlpine Stand.
-The club's most vociferous supporters congregate in the Star Lane End, which is a mixture of terracing and seating.
-Visiting supporters are housed in the open air Silkman End (named after a public house which formerly adjoined the terrace) and part of the McAlpine Stand.
+The ID Unlimited Main Stand (traditionally known as the London Road or Main Stand) runs along one side of the pitch and consists of a seated grandstand with open air terracing to either side, and the opposite side is the seated Besseges Stand.
+The club's most vociferous supporters congregate in the WRS Star Lane End, which is a mixture of terracing and seating.
+Visiting supporters are housed in the open air Silkmen Terrace North (named after a public house which formerly adjoined the terrace) and part of the Besseges Stand.